 Kendall Boyd joined the FACS staff full time in 2008 and teaches English in grades 8 and 10.
 She also coaches volleyball.
 Ms. Boyd graduated from FACS in 2003 as class valedictorian.
-She holds a Bachelor of Arts in English with a minor in history from the University of Memphis.
+She holds a Bachelor of Arts in English with a minor in history as well as a Master of Art in Teaching, all from the University of Memphis.
 Ms. Boyd has been involved in numerous missions outreach activities.

 Marcia Coleman teaches algebra I, honors algebra I (eighth-grade), algebra II and geometry.
 She holds a Bachelor of Science in Mathematical Sciences and a Master of Science in Curriculum and Instruction, both from the University of Memphis, and is certified to teach math in grades 7-12.
 She previously taught math at Kirby High School, Bartlett High School, Arlington High School, the University of Memphis and Southwest Tennessee Community College.
 A favorite Bible verse is Psalm 32:8 "I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you."
 (NIV) Mrs. Coleman teaches pre-school Sunday School and is involved in One Student Church youth ministry at Memphis First Assembly.